Renewing Your CDL in FloridaCompare Commercial Vehicle Insurance Rates in 3 Steps

 You'll be required to take the vision test again, and should pass with at least a 20/40 in each eye, with or without corrective lenses, to be eligible to renew.
 A medical exam may also be required again.

-You may also need to provide two proofs of identity, proof of your residential address, and your Social Security number again.
+You may also need to provide proof of your identity, proof of your residential address, and your Social Security number again.
 Call ahead to be sure.

 If you have a CDL with an H or X endorsement, you'll also need to take and pass the hazardous materials knowledge test.
 This is a requirement each time you renew.

 Finally, you'll need to undergo another background check, just like you did when you first applied.
-Begin at least 30 days before your license's expiration date to allow for test processing time.
-All licenses with HAZMAT endorsements are valid for four years, and you can renew the license up to one year before it expires.
+Begin before your license's expiration date to allow for test processing time.
+All licenses with HAZMAT endorsements are valid for 4 years, and you can renew the license up to 1 year before it expires.

 CDL renewal costs $75, plus $7 for each added endorsement.
-If you're renewing a HAZMAT endorsement, a fee of $89.25 for the background check to the TSA will also be required.
+If you're renewing a HAZMAT endorsement, a fee for the background check to the TSA will also be required.

-You must self-certify your type of vehicle operation with the Florida DMV by January 2014.
+You must self-certify your type of vehicle operation with the Florida DMV.
 This means you must self-certify one of the following driving categories: